Luis Garavito: Murders

-On 10 October 1992, Garavito would make the trip to Trujillo to see his sister Esther.
-Attempting to control his urges by drinking brandy, he began breaking containers in a state of rage after seeing a child pass by.
-Garavito then murdered 12-year-old Jhon Alexander Peñaranda on the way to his sister's residence while in Tuluá.
-He then began to compulsively murder youth, predominately male and poverty-stricken, and collected their amputated toes.
-In 1993, Garavito also began cutting into his victims' bellies, luring eight youths aged 9 to 11 from a local school to a nearby wooded lot in the La Victoria district.
+On 10 October 1992, Garavito ventured to Trujillo to see his sister Esther.
+Drinking brandy to subdue his impulses, he began breaking containers in a state of rage after seeing a child pass by, murdering 12-year-old Jhon Alexander Peñaranda on the way to his sister's residence while in Tuluá.
+He further pursued and murdered youths, collecting their amputated toes.
+In 1993, Garavito started cutting into his victims' bellies, luring eight youths aged 9 to 11 from a local school to a nearby wooded lot in the La Victoria district.
 For fear of being traced by bloodhounds, Garavito then discarded their amputated toes before murdering Henry Giovanni García, Marco Aurelio Castaño, Juan David Cárdenas, Jaime Orlando Popayán, and three more unidentified children in southeast Bogotá.
 He then murdered two additional children in the Meissen neighborhood, before departing for Tuluá, to Pereira, to Quimbaya, then to Tuluá again where he murdered more children, ending his spree in 1993 with the death of 13-year-old Mauricio Monedero Mejía.

-In early 1994, Garavito would lure a Bogotá youth—estimated to be about 12 years old—who had fallen asleep on the bus.
-After providing him with brandy, Garavito proceeded to strip and bind the boy at a secluded ravine spot in a dazed state before noticing a foul odour; he then let the child go after discovering the source of the odour was a mass grave.
-Immediately, the child seized the knife, severing Garavito's tendons in his left hand with the weapon before being overpowered and murdered by him.
-On 4 February 1994, Garavito would lure 13-year-old Jaime Andrés González from the Plaza de Bolívar to a sugarcane field shortly after being expelled from a bar that night for complaining of their food; noting a crucifix in the area, he entered a brief psychosis in which he buried his knife, prayed for forgiveness, retrieved the knife and returned to his hotel room to chant scripture from the fifty-seventh psalm for several hours until dawn.
+In early 1994, Garavito lured a Bogotá youth—estimated to be about 12 years old—who had fallen asleep on the bus.
+After providing him with brandy, Garavito stripped and bound the child at a secluded ravine spot in a dazed state before noticing a foul odour; he then let go of the child after discovering the source of the odour was a mass grave.
+Immediately, the child seized the knife, severing Garavito's tendons in his left hand with the weapon before ultimately being overpowered and murdered by Garavito.
+On 4 February 1994, Garavito lured 13-year-old Jaime Andrés González from the Plaza de Bolívar to a sugarcane field shortly after being expelled from a bar that night for complaining of their food before molesting and murdering him.
+Encountering a large crucifix, he entered a brief psychosis and heard a voice berating him before burying his knife and praying for forgiveness, retrieving the knife again and returning to his hotel room to chant scripture from the fifty-seventh psalm for several hours until dawn.
 On 12 January 1997, Garavito murdered an 8-year-old boy, before murdering an additional two minors during this period.

 The victims were almost exclusively boys, though Garavito has also been noted by local media to have molested and murdered female victims.
-In addition to his 172 initial charges of murder, Garavito also confessed to 28 more murders in 2003, of which 5 were adult.
-All adult victims were thought to have been killed to rid Garavito of potential witnesses rather than to fulfill personal fantasy.
+In addition to his 172 initial charges of murder, Garavito also confessed to 28 more murders in 2003, of which five were adults.
+According to Garavito, he ordered the killings of his adult victims.